Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Northbrook High School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 2: STUDENT GROWTH: Northbrook High School will increase the percentage of students demonstrating STAAR Redesign academic growth in reading and math by 5 percentage points or ≥ to 85%.
+Performance Objective 2: STUDENT GROWTH: By June 2026, Northbrook High School will increase the percentage of annual growth points earned by students demonstrating STAAR academic growth in reading language arts and math by 10 percentage points or ≥ to 85%.

-Strategy 1: Continue to execute the PLC Process with fidelity in all core content areas.
+Strategy 1: Execute Data-Driven Instruction (DDI) and the PLC Process with fidelity in all English and math classes.

-Strategy's Expected Result/Impact: Increased percentage of students demonstrating STAAR Redesigned academic growth in reading and math.
+Strategy's Expected Result/Impact: Increased percentage of students demonstrating STAAR Redesign academic growth in reading and math.

 Staff Responsible for Monitoring: Instructional Leadership Team